oubidar-Abderrahim/abderrahimoubidar.github.io/_posts/2019-8-8-The-Solid-Principles.md

 There are a lot of best practices and design patterns that keep popping up to software developers during their search for greatness.
 One of this best practices for object oriented programming is the SOLID principles.

-What is the SOLID principles :
+What is the SOLID principles?
 ---

 SOLID is an acronym, Each of its five letters represent a single principle.
 Listed in order, they are as follows: